Fibromyalgia: Factors found not to correlate with fibromyalgia

 Studies on personality and fibromyalgia have shown inconsistent results.
-Although some have suggested that fibromyalgia patients are more likely to have specific personality traits, it appears that in comparison to other diseases – when anxiety and depression are statistically controlled for – personality has less relevance, and does not differ from healthy controls.
+Although some have suggested that fibromyalgia patients are more likely to have specific personality traits, it appears that, in comparison to other diseases, when anxiety and depression are statistically controlled for, personality has less relevance, and does not differ from healthy controls.

 Pathophysiology

-As of 2023, the pathophysiology of fibromyalgia had not yet been elucidated.
-The prevailing view was that the fibromyalgia condition resulted from an amplification of pain by the central nervous system, but other theories have also been suggested.
+As of 2026, the pathophysiology of fibromyalgia had not yet been elucidated.
+The prevailing view was that the fibromyalgia resulted from an amplification of pain by the central nervous system, but other hypotheses have also been suggested.

 Nervous system

 Chronic pain can be divided into three categories.
 Nociceptive pain is pain caused by inflammation or damage to tissues.
 Neuropathic pain is pain caused by nerve damage.
 Nociplastic pain (or central sensitization) is less understood and is the common explanation of the pain experienced in fibromyalgia.
-Because the three forms of pain can overlap, fibromyalgia patients may experience nociceptive (e.g., rheumatic illnesses) and neuropathic (e.g., small fiber neuropathy) pain, in addition to nociplastic pain.
+Because the three forms of pain can overlap, fibromyalgia patients may experience nociceptive (e.g., rheumatic illnesses) and neuropathic (e.g., small fiber peripheral neuropathy) pain in addition to nociplastic pain.